 - a.
 Agreement awards are made under 10 U.S.C. § 2371b, and as such all awardees must meet at least one of the following conditions: - i.
-There is at least one nontraditional defense contractor or nonprofit research institution participating to a signifigant extent in the prototype project. - ii.
-All significant participants in the transaction other than the Federal Government are small business (including small business participating in a program described under section 9 of the Small Business Act (15 U.S.C.
-638) or nontraditional defense contractors. - iii.
-At least one-third of the total cost of the Prototype Project is to be paid out of funds provided by sources other than the Federal Government. - iv.
-The senior procurement executive for the Agency determines, in writing, that exceptional circumstances justify the use of a transaction that provides for innovative business arrangements or structures that would not be feasible or appropriate under a contract, or would provide an opportunity to expand the defense supply base in a manner that would not be practical or feasible under a contract. - b.
+All participants are small businesses or nontraditional defense contractors (NTDC); OR - ii.
+At least one NTDC or nonprofit research institution is participating to a significant extent in the Prototype Project; OR - iii.
+At least one-third of the total cost of the Prototype Project is to be paid out of funds provided by sources other than the Government; OR - iv.
+The senior procurement executive for the Agency determines, in writing, that exceptional circumstances justify the use of an OT. - b.
 An NTDC is an entity that is not currently performing and has not performed, for at least one year preceding the issuance of a RPP, any contract or subcontract for the DoD that is subject to full coverage under the Federal Acquisition Regulation (FAR) based Cost Accounting Standards ("CAS").
 A subsidiary or a division of a traditional defense contractor may still qualify as an NTDC. - c.
 Significant participation is determined on a project basis and is based on the importance of the NTDC contribution to the overall execution or outcome of the proposed project.
 OT Authority statute does not prescribe a monetary threshold or percentage value to justify significance.
 Examples of "significant" participation are: - i.
 Supplying a new key technology or product, or unique capability; - ii.
 Causing a material and quantifiable reduction in the project cost or schedule; - iii.
 Causing a measurable increase in the performance of the prototype; - iv.
 Accomplishing a significant amount of the effort; - v.
 Value-added analysis not based on percentage of project work or value. - d.
 Since contracts and subcontracts with small businesses are exempt from full CAS coverage, small businesses are deemed NTDCs under OT Authority.
 An entity is considered a small business based upon its applicable North American Industry Classification System ("NAICS") designation (as described at 13 C.F.R. §121.201) for the specific nature of the work being proposed.